bmoir23/Sprint-Challenge-React-Wars/Answers.md

 1. What are side effects, and how do you sync effects in a React component to state or prop changes?

-sides effects are changes or consequences to changes in functions or values not intended
+side effects are changes or consequences to changes in functions or values not intended